 Besides the 200+ built-in fitting functions, you can also create your own fitting functions in Origin.
-Origin provides two tools for fitting with user defined function:
+A number of Origin tools support fitting with your own functions, including:

 - Simple Fit App

 - Simple Fit App provides a much more convenient way to fit simple functions that can be expressed in the form y = f(x), you only need to type your formula, specify the initial values and then generate fitting reports immediately.
 You can learn how to use this App in the linked File Exchange page.

 - Quick Fit gadget is another easy way to do both linear and nonlinear fitting without open the Linear Fit or NLFit dialog which might look a little bit complicated but with many advanced controls.
 Start a fitting process with this gadget, you need first add your own function into the Function List.

 - NLFit tool is a powerful fitting wizard which allows you to define more complex fitting functions and control the fitting process in every possible way.
 For fitting user defined function in NLFit tool, you will need to create it in Fitting Function Builder first.

 In this tutorial, we will mainly illustrate how to create a user-defined fitting function in Fitting Function Builder, carry out nonlinear curve fit with it and also show how to fix a parameter for curve fitting using NLFit tool.

 Minimum Origin Version Required: Origin 2016 SR0

 - Create a user-defined fitting function using the Fitting Function Builder.

 - Carry out nonlinear curve fit with user-defined fitting function.